310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-if we succeed with this experiment, we’ll be able to perform so many other things~ i’d love to have a live show within the ocean. *puka, puka~♪*
+if we succeed with this experiment, we will be able to perform so many other things~ i would love to have a live show within the ocean. *puka, puka~♪*
 {% endbubble %}

 {% bubble Chiaki v2 %}